-My own labours in connection with the fishes of Tasmania only extend over the last six years, but during that period I have devoted much of my time to their investigation.
+My own labours in connection with the fishes of Tasmania only extend over the last six years, but during that period I. -only extend over the last six years, but during that period 1 have devoted much of my time to their investigation.
 The branch of study which especially occupied my mind has been one that had already engaged my attention in respect of the land and fresh-water shells of this Island,-viz., habits and variability.
 Like some species of our land shells, many of our fishes have been described from single specimens, or from individuals sent to Europe at various times more or less imperfectly preserved.
-The difficulties of dealing with the classification of certain species are great enough when the specimens available are abundant and perfect, but they are increased tenfold when the only specimens available for examination are both imperfect and few in number.
-The limits of variability must first be accurately determined before a satisfactory classification can be established in respect of closely allied species.
-It is not expected that the vexed subject of " what is a species" and " what is a variety" can be settled by the references made in this paper in respect of some of our fishes about which there is some doubt; but it is hoped that the observations carefully recorded by me may be helpful at least in basing the classification of some of our local species upon a wider and more secure foundation.
+The difficulties of dealing with the classification of certain species are great enough when the specimens available are abundant and perfect, but they are increased tenfold when the only specimens available for examination are both imperfect and few in The limits of variability must first be accurately number. determined before a satisfactory classification can be estab-lished in respect of closely allied species.
+It is not expected that the vexed subject of "what is a species" and "what is a variety" can be settled by the references made in this paper in respect of some of our fishes about which there is some doubt; but it is hoped that the observations carefully recorded by me may be helpful at least in basing the classification of some of our local species upon a wider and more secure foundation.
 As such, these observations are respectfully submitted for the consideration of those eminent in the science.